 The concept is indeed very intriguing as it allows each of us to become an utility power contributor.
-Imagine each house getting involved in this project to generate overwhelming amounts of power to the grid, which in turn provides a passive income source to the involved residences.
+Imagine each house getting involved in this project to generate overwhelming amounts of power to the grid, which in turn provides a passive income source to the contributing residences.
 Since the input is derived from the renewable sources, the income becomes absolutely free of cost.

 Making a grid tie inverter at home is considered to be very difficult as the concept involves some strict criteria to be observed, not following may lead to hazardous situations.